Friday 1 December 2023

 The Art of Music is a member of Business for Scotland.

-Today (26 April 2015) in a letter published in The Sunday Herald 150 Business people from all sorts and sizes of companies from all over Scotland have publicly declared support for a staged implementation of full fiscal responsibility for Scotland.
+In a letter published in The Sunday Herald on 26 April 2015, 150 Business people from all sorts and sizes of companies from all over Scotland publicly declared support for a staged implementation of full fiscal responsibility for Scotland.

 An open letter to the people of Scotland from 150 business owners and job creators.